Area Forecast Discussion

 National Weather Service Cleveland OH

-Coast today.
-Low pressure over the Upper Midwest will move quickly
+Original...High pressure over the area will move east today.

 -- End Changed Discussion --

 .SHORT TERM /6 PM THIS EVENING THROUGH SUNDAY NIGHT/...

 Tonight models bring a warm front northeast across the area.
 By

 12Z Friday the front should bisect Lake Erie into extreme